 Unemployment rate

-At the initial phase of recovery, employment conditions improved despite the high unemployment rate.
-Layoffs are slowing down.
-However, new recruits had not yet occurred.
+In the initial phase of recovery, employment conditions improved despite the high unemployment rate.
+Layoffs are slowing down, but new recruits have not yet arrived.
 Businesses prefer to increase overtime and use temporary workers to meet the increasing demand for products.

 That way, their profitability will be better.
 Businesses will recruit new workers if they are more confident that recovery is underway to expand, and available resources are fully utilized.
 Only when the recovery is strong will the unemployment rate slowly fall.